 2. The new starting point in our growth, as babes in Christ.

-Although not directly stated as such, various passages suggest (or imply) that the point in which a “sinner” becomes converted that sinner has been “born again.”
-The Bible implies that we are “born again” when we begin a new life in Christ (in other words we, “like as Christ”, ought walk in a “newness” of life – Romans 6:4, 7:6, 2Cor 5:17, Eph 4:22-24, Col 3:10, 1John 2:6) and as with any “earthly” birth there is a growth process.
+Although not directly stated as such, various passages suggest (or imply) that the point at which a “sinner” becomes converted is that the sinner has been “born again.”
+The Bible implies that we are “born again” when we begin a new life in Christ (in other words we, “like as Christ”, ought to walk in a “newness” of life – Romans 6:4, 7:6, 2Cor 5:17, Eph 4:22-24, Col 3:10, 1John 2:6) and as with any “earthly” birth there is a growth process.
 This is also why some are often referred to as being babes in Christ, and newborns (as desiring the sincere milk) who have to be taught the Word of God (1 Corinthians 3:1-2; 1 Peter 2:2) just as Jesus was taught by his Father (John 8:28-31).
 Even though your heart may be right for receiving the Holy Ghost we still have to be taught the “Will of God” or “Word of God” somehow or from someone (Hebrews 5:8; John 5:19-20, 8:28, 14:26; 1 John 2:27; 2 Timothy 2:15; Acts 17:11-12).

 When we receive the Holy Ghost (the Spirit of God) and are led by his Spirit we are classified as “sons of God” (Romans 8:14) which is of course only figuratively because we have not yet truly been “Born Again” (literally).

-To make matters somewhat more perplex, in (John 3:5) we see two different birth processes emerging, a man must be born of water and of the Spirit.
+To make matters somewhat more perplexing, in (John 3:5) we see two different birth processes emerging, a man must be born of water and of the Spirit.
 Both are symbolically similar (in reference to being born) in that they both symbolize the beginning of a new life.